Liebeck/IWNLP.Lemmatizer/README.md

 ```

 # Citation
-Please include the following BibTex if you use IWNLP in your work:
+Please include the following BibTeX if you use IWNLP in your work:
 ``` bash
 @InProceedings{liebeck-conrad:2015:ACL-IJCNLP,
   author    = {Liebeck, Matthias  and  Conrad, Stefan},